-I know I do – holidays and weekends being a fine example – it happens, and I would argue those occasional indulgences are an important part of living a healthy, balanced life.
+I know I’m not the only one – whether it’s the holidays or a weekend with friends – it happens, and I would argue those occasional indulgences are an important part of living a healthy, balanced life.

 If you are focusing primarily on healthy, whole food eating, those occurrences won’t derail you from your goals.

-They can leave you feeling a bit depleted though, and in those cases I personally spend a day including very specific detoxifying foods to get my body back on track.
+They can leave you feeling a bit depleted though, and in those cases I personally spend a day including very specific foods to restore my fluids, increase the fiber in my gut to help move things along, and get my body and energy back on track.

 - Boil a large pot of hot water.
 Pour into a thermos or fill a large mug.

 - Cut up a lemon and remove the seeds.

 - Squeeze the lemon juice into the hot water, and throw in the rinds (only if you have organic lemons – and be sure you’ve washed them).

 - Remove the skin from a chunk of ginger root (about 1/2 inch to an inch depending on how much you’re making), or scrub it well.
 Grate or chop it into the hot water.
 With organic ginger I often leave the skin on, but it’s personal preference.

 - Add 1-2 Tablespoons ACV.